 This course focuses on the inherent link between communication and relationships.
 Specifically the course examines the role of communication in three phases of personal relationships: development, maintenance, and dissolution.
-Prerequisites: COMS 203 and (COMS 205, 253, or 254).
+Prequesities: COMS 203 AND (COMS 205, 253 or 254).

 This course sets out to explore research and theory that illuminates the dark side of interpersonal and family communication and provides an orientation for understanding the dark side as inseparable from the brighter side in understanding human communication.
-Prerequisites: COMS 203 and COMS 205, 253, or 254 or permission from instructor.
+Prerequisite: COMS 203 AND (COMS 205, 253 or 254) or permission from instructor.

 This course will focus on the central role that communication plays in family life.
 Some topics covered include: family forms, family systems and communication patterns, family rituals and stories, conflict, and family stress.
-Prerequisites: COMS 203 and COMS 205, 253, or 254 or permission from instructor.
+Pre-requisite: COMS 203 AND (COMS 205, 253 or 254) or permission from instructor.

 Public relations writing employs a variety of styles, formats, message structures, and technologies in the design, implementation, and evaluation of communication programs.
 Students apply advanced persuasive strategies across a variety of print and electronic media.
 Offered every Fall.
-Prerequisites: Core A2 and COMS 320.
+Pre-requisite: CORE A2 AND COMS 320

 This course offers students both a theoretical understanding of the relationship between rhetoric and law, as well as the practical knowledge of how to read, engage and critique legal texts addressing a specific social problem or legal question.

 This course investigates how discourses structure and critique our experiences of sex, gender, and sexuality.
 Students will be introduced to a variety of theories about gender and sexuality that will help them analyze and evaluate everyday discourses and objects.
-Prerequisite: COMS 202 or permission of instructor.
+Pre-requisite: COMS 202 or permission of the instructor.

 An analysis of the communication theories used to explore the complex structures and processes within organizational settings.
-Prerequisite: COMS 205 or 253 or 254.
+Pre-requisites: COMS 252 or COMS 254.

 This course explores how our experience of communication is shaped by the physical realities of communication media: transportation routes, cable lines, switchboards, relay stations, GPS and communication satellites, computer networks, cellular towers, and the fiber optic layout of the postmetropolis.
-Such media generate a communicative environment, or infosphere, that empowers a growing number of people with the electronic capabilities to produce and disseminate communication all over the world.
+Such media generate a communicative environment, or infosphere, that empowers a growing number of people with the electronic capabilities to produce and disseminate communication all other the world.
 In this class we will use contemporary communicative theories to study how geography and communication interact.
-Prerequisite: Core A2 or permission from instructor.
+Pre-requisite: CORE A2 or permission from instructor.

 Communication and Aging examines the construction of what it means to age and be "old", spedifically, the communication processes inherent in this phenomenon, the impact of aging on human relationship/communication, and communication in contexts involving and impacting older adults.
-Prerequisite: COMS - 203 or permission from instructor.
+Pre-requisite: COMS 203 or permission from instructor.